-Figure 25: Kajikia audax / Striped Marlin / Setuhuk loreng / MLS
+Figure 40.
+Kajikia audax / Striped Marlin / Setuhuk loreng / MLS

-17. Euthynnus affinis / Mackerel Tuna / Tongkol Komo / KAW
+31. Euthynnus affinis / Mackerel Tuna / Tongkol Komo / KAW

 Mackerel tuna is a small tuna, usually not growing larger than 1m, and has a deeper body shape than bullet tuna (described below).
-Individuals have an oblique striped pattern on the dorsal side, blue/green in colour, which does not extend past the beginning of the first dorsal fin (Figure 26).
+Individuals have an oblique striped pattern on the dorsal side, blue/green in colour, which does not extend past the beginning of the first dorsal fin (Figure 41).
 There are between two and five dark sports above the pelvic fin.
 The anterior spines of the dorsal fin are much higher than spines further along the dorsal side.

-Figure 26: Euthynnus affinis / Mackerel Tuna / Tongkol Komo / KAW (White et al. 2013)
+Figure 41.
+Euthynnus affinis / Mackerel Tuna / Tongkol Komo / KAW

-18. Auxis rochei / Bullet Tuna / Tongkol lisong / BLT
+32. Auxis rochei / Bullet Tuna / Tongkol lisong / BLT

-The maximum fork length for bullet tuna is ~50cm and the body is more elongate than mackerel tuna (Figure 27).
+The maximum fork length for bullet tuna is ~50cm and the body is more elongate than mackerel tuna (Figure 42).
 Bullet tuna have a striped/blotch pattern on the dorsal side, which does not extend past the beginning of the first dorsal fin.
 The pelvic and pectoral fins have a purple tinge to them.
 The second dorsal fin and the anal fin are very small (smaller than those of the mackerel tuna).

-Figure 27: Auxis rochei / Bullet Tuna / Tongkol lisong / BLT (White et al. 2013)
+Figure 42.
+Auxis rochei / Bullet Tuna / Tongkol lisong / BLT

-19. Auxis thazard thazard / Frigate tuna, Frigate mackerel / Tongkol banyar / FRI
+33. Auxis thazard thazard / Frigate tuna, Frigate mackerel / Tongkol banyar / FRI

 The maximum fork length for the frigate tuna is ~65cm.
-The dorsal side is dark blue, with a section of 15 or more narrow oblique, near horizontal wavy lines above the lateral line and reaching forward until the first dorsal fin and above the pectoral fin (Figure 28).
+The dorsal side is dark blue, with a section of 15 or more narrow oblique, near horizontal wavy lines above the lateral line and reaching forward until the first dorsal fin and above the pectoral fin (Figure 43).
 The ventral side is white.
 The pectoral and pelvic fins are purple on the exterior side and black on the interior side.
 It is similar to Euthynnus affinis and Auxis rochei, but it has a larger distance between the dorsal fins, a lower spinous dorsal fin and a more slender shape.